Page loading ... Please wait.

 Graham Cracker Crumb Tarts: Mix together the graham cracker crumbs, melted butter and sugar.
 Evenly divide the mixture and press onto the bottom and up the sides of eight - 4 inch (10 cm) tart pans with removable bottoms.
 (Each tart will use 2 - 3 tablespoons of the graham cracker crumb mixture.)
 Place the tart shells in the refrigerator to chill while you make the filling.

-Cream Filling: Melt the chopped chocolate in a heatproof bowl over a saucepan of simmering water.
-Watch carefully as white chocolate scorches very easily.
+Cream Filling: Melt the chopped chocolate in a heatproof bowl placed over a saucepan of simmering water.
+(Watch carefully as white chocolate scorches very easily.)
 Remove from heat and set aside.
 In a large bowl, beat the cream cheese until fluffy and smooth (about 2 - 3 minutes).
-Add the melted white chocolate and then the sour cream, beating until you have a creamy smooth mixture.
+Add the melted white chocolate and then the sour cream and vanilla extract, beating until you have a creamy smooth mixture.
 Evenly divide the cream among the tart shells smoothing the tops with the back of a spoon or an offset spatula.
 Cover and refrigerate until firm.

 To serve: Top with fresh berries or cut up fruit.

-Note: You can make and refrigerate the graham cracker tart shells and filling a few days in advance but to prevent the crust from softening, do not assemble the tarts until the day they are being served.
+Note: You can make both the graham cracker tart shells and filling a few days in advance.
+But to prevent the crust from softening, do not assemble the tarts until the day they are being served.

 Graham Cracker Crumb Tarts: